aleris/typeid-kotlin/README.md

 data class Customer(override val id: CustomerId) : CustomerIdentifiable
 ```

-If the `@TypeIdPrefix` is present TypeId will use that.
+If the `@TypeIdPrefix` is present (on the entity or one of the interfaces) TypeId will use that.
-Note that the prefixes registered trough the `TypeId` instance will take precedence over the ones defined in the entity.
+Note that the prefixes registered through the `TypeId` instance will take precedence
+over the ones defined in the entity.

 ### Customizing the UUID generator